 Develop first-hand knowledge of the software development process

 All of the experience that I have so far with software development has been through projects in class.
-This internship will allow me to experience how it actually works in the industry.
+This internship will allow me to experience how it works in the industry.
 I will work with Mr. Z and his team to find software solutions for Software Limited's clients.